As charities rapidly move services online, we look at how to make sure they meet the needs of their users.

 Decide on your next step.
 What are your knowledge gaps?
 Do you need to do more research (you can use the tools from this blog over and over again)?
 Or maybe you’re now ready to go and test something.

 Learning how to involve your beneficiaries in this way is important as it looks like our old ways of working are going to be affected for some time.
-Go further and deeper with this excellent guide from FutureGov.
-And look out for more Catalyst online training opportunities over the next few weeks.
+Look out for more Catalyst online training opportunities over the next few weeks.

 Big hat tips to Ab Brightman, Joyce Borgs and Tori Ellaway from the Catalyst network for their help in putting this article together.